Troubleshooting

 State Propagation

 1. Run cilium-dbg node list in one of the Cilium pods and validate that it lists both local nodes and nodes from remote clusters.
-If this discovery does not work, validate the following:
+If remote nodes are not present, validate that Cilium agents (or KVStoreMesh, if enabled) are correctly connected to the given remote cluster.
+Additionally, verify that the initial nodes synchronization from all clusters has completed.

 5. When using global services, ensure that global services are configured with endpoints from all clusters.
 Run cilium-dbg service list in any Cilium pod and validate that the backend IPs consist of pod IPs from all clusters running relevant backends.
 You can further validate the correct datapath plumbing by running cilium-dbg bpf lb list to inspect the state of the eBPF maps.